Leadership Philosophies

 How to do it well:

-• Regularly revisit and communicate the vision in team meetings, onboarding, and one-on-ones.
+• Keep the vision alive.
+Talk about it in team meetings, onboarding, one-on-ones.
+Not once.
+Repeatedly.

-• Connect the vision to tangible goals and metrics.
+• Tie the vision to real goals and metrics.
+Abstract inspiration only goes so far.

 How to do it well: